Skip to main content

 CREATE USER username WITH PASSWORD 'password';

-• username: The user name.
+• username: Username.

-• password: The password.
+• password: Password.

 \c database_name;